Loving County, Texas: History

 Nomadic hunters inhabited the area during prehistory.
 Antonio de Espejo traveled in the area in 1583, and crossed the Pecos River.
 Immigrants used a ford, later named Pope's Crossing, for travel in the 1840s.
 John Pope surveyed the area in 1854, for the building of a transcontinental railroad.
 He created a camp in 1855, and conducted three drilling attempts, but only found water once and was unable to access it.
 Andrew A. Humphreys ordered Pope to end his drilling and abandon the camp on July 10, 1858.
 Soldiers were stationed at the camp created by Pope from 1858 to 1861.
 The route of the Butterfield Overland Mail went through the area.

 Oliver Loving, after whom the county was named, and Charles Goodnight drove cattle through the area in 1866, creating the Goodnight–Loving Trail.
 Loving was shot by a Comanche native in 1867, and died from gangrene.
 The area was a part of Bexar County from 1837 to 1874, when it became a part of Tom Green County.
 Eleven people in the area, including Clay Allison, petitioned to the 19th session of the Texas Legislature to become a part of Reeves County.
-Loving County was created in 1887, by House Bill No. 113, although it was to be attached to Reeves County for purposes, including judicial and surveying.
+Loving County was created in 1887, by House Bill No. 113, although it was to be attached to Reeves County for certain purposes, including judicial and surveying.

 Six men from Denver came to the county in 1893, and founded the Loving Canal and Irrigation Company and Mentone, which was named by a French surveyor for his home of Menton, France.
 On June 13, the men filed a petition with 150 signatures to the Reeves County Commissioners Court requesting the organization of the county and it was accepted.
 The county organization was approved by an election held on July 8, with 83 voters participating, and Mentone became the county seat.
 Another election was held in 1894, and both elections held in the county are believed to have been fraudulent.
 The county commission issued bonds worth $6,000 to construct a courthouse in Mentone, but the project was not completed as a flood in August destroyed the work that was done on the irrigation project.
 Accusations of illegal county organization arose, which were investigated by H. C. Withers and A. H. Randolph.
-They were informed by W.A.
-Hunter, the sheriff and tax collector, that R. G. Munn, the county clerk, had taken the tax records to Denver.
+They were informed by W. A. Hunter, the sheriff and tax collector, that R. G. Munn, the county clerk, had taken the tax records to Denver.
 All of the county officials had left the county by 1897, and the county was dissolved on May 12, 1897, and returned to Reeves County.